-What is a Four Ls retrospective?
+What is the Four L (4L’s) retrospective?

 By asking these questions, it can help open up the team to sharing their thoughts, bring out new ideas and foster a sense of being heard.